 Following this line of inquiry, we might wonder about the level of affluence promoted and endorsed by ‘privileged’ standards of living.
-When speaking of privilege in terms of access to resources and opportunity, there is typically an implicit suggestion that we are striving for the day when those who possess less might eventually have what the privileged have or at least be able to go after it with the reasonably possibility of acquiring it.
+When speaking of privilege in terms of access to resources and opportunity, there is typically an implicit suggestion that we are striving for the day when those who possess less might eventually have what the "have-mores" have or at least be able to go after it with the reasonable possibility of acquiring it.
 We must bear in mind however that no matter what creed or colour the privilege happens to be, privilege as we have come to know it has mainly been made possible by virtue of societal values founded on exploitation, social inequality and consumerism.
 Might we consider then that privilege, at least as it is referenced in so many charged conversations, actually goes against what it means to be human, relational, caring, generous, discerning and cooperative?
 And yet ironically privilege is lauded as the golden treasure that ideally everyone should enjoy a fair piece of.

 A question I keep returning to: what objective do white folks have in speaking about white privilege?
 It’s not my intention to stimulate defensiveness by asking this question but rather to invite critical engagement.
 It’s clear to me that there is a wish to eliminate racial injustices and mistreatment of fellow humans, which I fully support, but I’m not convinced that gathering online crowds to mobilize forces against the pestilence that is ‘white privilege’ will achieve much other than the provocation and breeding of divisiveness, polarity, defensiveness and white guilt.